 2011 August - An attack on the Casino Royale in Monterrey kills 52 people, after gunmen douse the building with fuel and set it alight.
 President Calderon describes the attack as "an abhorrent act of terror."

 2012 May - The army arrests a drug cartel leader over the killing of 49 people whose mutilated bodies are dumped on a major road in Nuevo Leon state.
 The massacre is one of the worst atrocities committed in the ongoing drug war.PRI returns to power

 2012 July - The Institutional Revolutionary Party (PRI) candidate Enrique Pena Nieto wins presidential election.

-2013 July - Miguel Angel Trevino Morales, the head of the brutal Zetas drugs cartel, is arrested along with two associates.
-He is wanted in both Mexico and the United States for ordering massacres and running drugs on a global scale.
-His capture is the highest-profile arrest since President Pena Nieto adopted a policy of targeting local bosses rather than big names.
+2013 July - Miguel Angel Trevino Morales, head of the brutal Zetas drugs cartel, is arrested in the highest-profile arrest since President Pena Nieto adopted a policy of targeting local bosses rather than big names.